 Everyone likes the odd sweet treat now and then, although if you are in any way a regular here, you’ll know I try to make most things on the healthier side.
-That’s reflected in the most popular posts, which include my cracker and strawberry yogurt parfait and sugar free date and oatmeal cookies (an older but always popular recipe).
+That’s reflected in the most popular posts, which include my sugar free date and oatmeal cookies (an older but always popular recipe).
 My British scones maybe weren’t quite as healthy, but they are a classic and made a little better when paired with my low sugar strawberry chia jam.
-(I did share some healthier scones, too, like carrot cake scones and coconut & coffee gluten free scones, both some of our personal favorites).
+(I did share some healthier scones like carrot cake scones too).
 All quick and easy, all tasty.

 Easy, satisfying mains

 Main meals that are quick to make are another feature of the 2016 top 10 posts.
 My apple squash and pork skillet, vietnamese-style pork and rice bowl and bacon sundried tomato pasta with spinach and cream were all in the top 10.
 It’s not surprising, really, that tasty meals that are made in under 30 minutes are a hit.